Description

 • Diseases: Susceptible to blight and rot from poor drainage.

-• Prevention: Rotate crops, ensure good drainage, and remove infected plants.
+• Prevention: Rotate crops every 3–4 years, ensure good drainage, water at the base and remove infected plants promptly.

 Green Potatoes